 If your office is looking for a new web conferencing software, you may not have to break out the company credit card just yet.
 Between completely free open-source apps, or provider’s that offer a freemium version of their paid service, there is actually a larger list of completely free video conferencing solutions with screen sharing out there than you might think.
 Many teams rely on conference calls to share information, discuss projects or connect with potential clients or current customers.

 Web conferences can also help simplify tech support or even customer service.
-Conference calls are pretty much a guaranteed part of work for many, but instead of just a boring phone call these apps make it possible to much more – between screen sharing, video conferencing and online whiteboard tools.
-While not the most common free tool available, we were able to round up a solid list of the top 8 best free web conferencing services, all of which include screen sharing.
+Conference calls are pretty much a guaranteed part of work for many, but instead of just a boring phone call these apps make it possible to do much more – between screen sharing, video conferencing and online whiteboard tools.
+While not the most common free tool available, we were able to round up a solid list of the top 10 best free web conferencing services, all of which include screen sharing.

 What is Web Conferencing?

 Web conferencing software is an online service that has audio conferencing and video conferencing solutions.
 These tools allow for webinars, toll-free calling, HD video meetings, and training held by presenters either live or recorded.

 Using built-in cameras, speakers, and microphones or external devices, web conferencing allows for high-quality face-to-face video meetings or group phone calls over an internet connection.
 Web conferencing tools include the ability for free screen sharing and setting up virtual conference rooms for attendees to dial in and collaborate.

 Free web conferencing software allows for teams to access most features along with mobile apps.